 6. Ron Muik Solo Exhibition

-Ron Muik’s solo exhibition is one of the most popular exhibitions at the moment at the National Museum of Modern and Contemporary Art Seoul.
+Ron Muik’s solo exhibition is the most popular exhibition at the moment at the National Museum of Modern and Contemporary Art Seoul.
 The exhibition talks about human existence, life and death.
-This is the first solo exhibition in Asia of hyperrealist sculptor Ron Muik, who is known for his large skeleton pile sculptures and intricate portrayals of human figures.
+It is the first solo exhibition in Asia of hyperrealist sculptor Ron Muik, who is known for his large skeleton pile sculptures and elaborate portraits.

 📍 National Museum of Modern and Contemporary Art Seoul (Naver Map)